aminbagheridev/productivitywars/README.md

 ### Built-in Time Tracker
 - Users have access to a built-in time tracker to log their time spent on various tasks and activities.
 - Time tracking helps users stay focused and manage their time effectively.

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.